 – Household Words: A Weekly Journal, Volume 3, edited by Charles Dickens, 1882.

 Let’s contrast that with a 3D way to virtually examine an artifact that is just amazing (seen below).

 The Northeast Border Collie Association (NEBCA) is a non-profit club supporting the breeding, training, farm use and trialing of working border collies.
-The NEBCA region consists of Maine, Vermont, New Hampshire, Massachusetts, Connecticut, Rhode Island, New York, Pennsylvania, New Jersey, Maryland, Ontario, Quebec, and the Maritime Provinces of Canada.
-For listings of trials and clinics visit www.nebca.net.
+The NEBCA region consists of Maine, Vermont, New Hampshire, Massachusetts, Connecticut, Rhode Island, New York, Pennsylvania, New Jersey, Maryland, Ontario, Quebec, and the Maritime Provinces of Canada; www.nebca.net.